prrao87/db-hub-fastapi/README.md

 ## Pre-requisites

 Install Docker and the latest version of Python (3.11+), as recent syntactic improvements in Python are extensively utilized in the code provided.

+## About the dataset

+The [dataset provided](https://github.com/prrao87/async-db-fastapi/tree/main/data) in this repo is a formatted version of the version obtained from Kaggle datasets.
+Full credit is due to [the original author](https://www.kaggle.com/zynicide) via Kaggle for curating this dataset.